 - a suggested reading list that will lead to the next book discussion!

-Finally, and most importantly, we hope that you will have as much fun in your discussions as we did!
+Finally, and most importantly, we hope that you will enjoy your discussions as much as we did!
+The subject matter can be intense, unsettling, and overwhelming, but we encourage you to take joy in the shared learning that can take place from in-depth discussions.
 Share these toolkits far and wide, and let us know how they worked for you.